mikelabadie/Final-Project-Group10/README.md

 ## Code
 #### Preprocessing
 This can be skipped if you have Code/df_images_all.csv, Code/df_sequences_all.csv, and Code/df_sequences_missing_labels_completed.csv.
-When these are read as dataframes, you will need to update filenames to match your file structure (as discussed above).
 1. Code/preprocessing_helper_get_sequence_labels.py:  creates csv of sequences and images with their labels
     * this gets labels for sequences that have labels.
     * this also gets a list of all images by its sequence.